devonorourke/guano/Rutgers/rutgers_workflow.md

 gzip dropd.demux.fq
 ```

 This is a significant threshold as it drops 37 of 104 possible samples.
 However, the total number of reads which are excluded from the dataset is just 1% of the overall amount.
-A separate design in which all samples, or a lower threshold read-number applied, is also possible to carry through and compare if major difference arise in OTU abundance, index bleed thresholds, etc. As a first approximation, this more conservative approach seemed most sensible.
-Analysis of this reduced dataset has the suffix `dropd` applied, while a dataset in which all samples are included are termed `trimd`.
+A separate design in which all samples, or a lower threshold read-number applied, is also possible to carry through and compare if major difference arise in OTU abundance, index bleed thresholds, etc. As a first approximation, the more conservative approach seemed most sensible.
+Analysis of this reduced dataset has the suffix `dropd` applied.
+However it's also useful to explore what happens post-filtering with the less stringent read depth criteria are relaxed and all samples are included - these are termed `trimd`.

+Both datasets were retained throughout the analyses.
+Clustering was performed independently between datasets while filtering was applied to the `dropd` dataset only.
+One consequence of independent clustering approaches is the OTU numbers aren't comparable - what sequence represents OTU1 in the `dropd` dataset isn't necessarily the same sequence for OTU1 in the `trimd` dataset.

 ## clustering for OTUs